m3rcer/m3rcer.github.io/_posts/coding/csharp/greyhatc/Ch2/Post_sql_fuzzer/2021-06-05-POST_fuzzer.md

 ## This Program is a basic mutational fuzzer as before that will fuzz POST requests to generate errors to validate a possible sql vulnerability.

 - We use Burp Suite to intercept and save the POST request(Add Item to cart) to a file to implement in the program.

-- We start by using the ReadAllLines() method instead of ReadAllText() as it automatically splits at newlines in the file(to split the POST request).
+- We start by using the `ReadAllLines() method` instead of `ReadAllText()` as it automatically splits at newlines in the file(to split the POST request).

-- We use System.Text.StringBuilder() method to build strings instead of using the '+=' operator to build strings as the StringBuilder method creates only one object in memory resulting in less memory overhead.
+- We use `System.Text.StringBuilder()` method to build strings instead of using the '+=' operator to build strings as the `StringBuilder method` creates only one object in memory resulting in less memory overhead.
 - We append "\r\n" to the request else the server will hang.

-- We use System.Net.Sockets.Socket to build a socket for a already generated http request.
+- We use `System.Net.Sockets.Socket` to build a socket for a already generated http request.

-- We create the rhost by passing the ip to IpEndPoint() method.
+- We create the rhost by passing the ip to `IpEndPoint() method`.

-- We use SocketType.Stream to tell that it is a streaming socket and Address.Family as InterNetwork to use IPV4.
+- We use `SocketType.Stream` to tell that it is a streaming socket and `Address.Family` as `InterNetwork` to use `IPV4`.

 ### Code: